 The mezze were left on the table to go with our mains, which is how Lebanese should be eaten – as a proper eye-popping (and belt-loosening) feast.
 Seabass was beautifully grilled to crisp perfection, while skewered chicken with a thumping garlic sauce was much better than a rather dull ouzzi, a Lebanese meat dish of slow-roasted lamb.

-Dessert was just as spectacular, a pretty dish comprising of three Lebanese puddings – milk pudding, clotted cream ice cream, and traditional candy floss; and was rounded off with a warming glass of white coffee featuring orange blossom and pine nuts.
+For dessert we opted for a pretty plate of three Lebanese puddings – clotted cream ice cream, milk pudding and traditional candy floss – and rounded things off with a warming glass of white coffee featuring orange blossom and pine nuts.

 Other drinks include Lebanese beers, arak and, of course, Lebanese wines, from some lesser-known producers as well as the country’ flagship chateaux Ksara and Musar.
 Non-drinkers, meanwhile, have the fresh juices and fragrant teas that make a Lebanese meal such a joy for teetotallers.